-Ignita Veritas University (IVU) as a UN NGO is an American non-profit institution based in the United States, without any involvement or dependence upon any American governmental authority.
+Ignita Veritas University (IVU) as a United Nations level inter-governmental organization (IGO) is a non-profit institution based in the United States, without any involvement or dependence upon any American governmental authority.

-For geopolitical balance and stability, the American IVU through a foreign affiliate holds multiple permanent international licenses from the constitutional Republic of Egypt as a leading NAM country of Northern Africa, without any controlling influence from any government.
+For geopolitical balance and stability, IVU as a sovereign IGO, through its foreign affiliate, holds multiple permanent international licenses from the constitutional Republic of Egypt as a leading NAM country of Northern Africa, without any controlling influence from any government.